vseryakov/backendjs/README.md

 customize the running environment, these should be regular shell scripts using bash syntax.

 Most common used commands are:
-- bkjs run-backend - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
+- bkjs run-watcher - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
 - bkjs run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
 - bkjs init-app - create the app skeleton
 - bkjs put-backend [-path path] [-host host] [-user user] - sync sources of the app with the remote site, uses BKJS_HOST env variable for host if not specified in the command line, this is for developent version of the backend only